Creating Municipal Land Use Maps with ArcGIS Pro

 Rail Lines

-Similarly, rail lines are often useful on a base map, although care should be used so that maps of areas with extensive rail infrastructure are not too cluttered.
+Rail lines are often important landmarks that can be useful on a base map, although care should be used so that maps of areas with extensive rail infrastructure are not too cluttered.

 Rail lines